vvoutilainen/MTSDataModel/README.md

 Several data manipulation operation can be performed on the initialized data frame within MTSDataModel object.
 These operations can be performed on different variables and/or entities.

+### Variables and entities selection

+Data manipulations are performed via class methods.
+For this level 1 names (variables) need be specified and passed into methods via list *variables*.
+When it comes to level 2 names (entities), following rules are followed:
+ - **Implicit entities selection**: when list *entities* is left unspecified, then methods operate *only on entities for which all input variables are present*.
+ - **Explicit entities selection**: when list *entities* is explicitly specified, then methods operate *only on variable/entity pairs (cross-product of the two input lists) specified*.
+If some variable/entity pair is not present in data an error will be thrown.

 ### Data pre-processing

 Methods available for pre-processing of data are